afet-yonetim-sistemi/ays-be/PULL_REQUEST_TEMPLATE.md

 - [ ] **Labels and Associations:**
     - No specific actions are required in the Labels and Associations section for this pull request.

-- [ ] **Jira Issue Transition:**
-    - If this pull request is related to a Jira issue, ensure that the issue is moved to the "In Review" status on the Jira board.